“I’m naming my donkey ‘Shamgar.’ What you gonna call yours?”

 “You think Neetz is already in the vineyard, Mr. Nathan?”

-Elijah led his donkey across the courtyard, along the street, and out the city gate.
+With the widow and her donkey at his side, Elijah led his donkey across the courtyard, along the street, and out the city gate.
 No black tunics.
 “Thank you, Lord.”
 He stepped aside, swept his arm toward the vineyard, and smirked.
 “You first, ‘Mr. Nathan, sir.’”

 Nathan turned his face as he passed but too late to hide a grin.
 He led the way toward the vineyard.